 While negative reporting of China in the last few years is not a new phenomenon, the analysis provides systematic evidence that negative framing and tone have strongly dominated coverage of China in recent years.
 Given the relationship between media coverage of China and public opinion, political views and government policy, this has important implications for Britain’s policies towards China.

-The author found that between January and July 2021, of the 576 reports on China in The Telegraph, 62% were deemed ‘negative’ in tone, with just 2.5% positive, and the remainder classified as neutral in tone.
-For The Guardian, the research found that in the first quarter of 2023, the tone of articles on China was also predominately negative.
+The author found that of the 576 reports on China published by The Telegraph between January and July 2021, 62% were ‘negative’ in tone, with just 2.5% positive, and the remainder classified as neutral in tone.
+The research found that in the first quarter of 2023, the tone of articles on China published by The Guardian was also predominately negative.
+Around two-thirds of articles about China across the media outlets studied were found to be negative.

 … it is fair to conclude from this data that a clear majority of the articles about China across different media outlets adopt a negative tone or frame China negatively for British readers.
 That majority is of the order of magnitude of two-thirds, probably higher rather than lower.
 Further, very few articles frame China positively.